Telemarketing scammer at Crimes of Persuasion

 09/06 - PA - Two men posed as lawyers to trick seniors into making questionable investments in a $3.5 million scam, authorities said.

-John N. Wight, 57, of Quakertown, and Brian J. Newmark, 34, of Havertown, Delaware County, worked to defraud two elderly victims from 2001 through 2004, according to an indictment filed this week in U.S. District Court for the Eastern District of Pennsylvania.
+Brian J. Newmark, 34, of Havertown, Delaware County, and another man allegedly worked to defraud two elderly victims from 2001 through 2004, according to an indictment filed this week in U.S. District Court for the Eastern District of Pennsylvania.

 'It's sad to think that this goes on," said Richard Lloret, the assistant U.S. attorney prosecuting the case.

-In the summer of 2001, Newmark and Wight met with two elderly people, who are identified only as "AW" and "TW" in the indictment, to persuade them to transfer millions of dollars to a Tennessee corporation purported to be a charity in exchange for tax-deferred annuities.
+In the summer of 2001, the pair met with two elderly people, who are identified only as "AW" and "TW" in the indictment, to persuade them to transfer millions of dollars to a Tennessee corporation purported to be a charity in exchange for tax-deferred annuities.

 The two defendants used letters and business cards to create the impression that they were lawyers, or employed by lawyers.